 In 2015, Vulcan Inc. and the Paul G Allen Family Foundation launched the Smart City Challenge, an ambitious project to help galvanize U.S. cities to electrify transportation systems and develop greener infrastructure.
 We were optimistic that with the right support and incentives, cities could be the incubators for effective action to reduce greenhouse gas emissions, and that by demonstrating the power of public/private partnerships we could support the creation of successful models that other cities could replicate.
 We chose to frame the funding as a challenge to galvanize innovative thinking from cities across the country and selected a finalist, the City of Columbus in Ohio.
 With our partners at the U.S. Department of Transportation, we helped Columbus put their Smart Columbus plan to action and help them realize their electrification goals.

 After four years of running the Smart Columbus program, the city has taken huge steps toward achieving those goals.
-The City of Columbus has reduced their GHG emissions by 2.73% since 2016, educated over 18 million consumers, and surpassed their goals in electric vehicle (EV) purchases.
+The City of Columbus has reduced their GHG emissions by 2.73% since 2016, directly engaged more than 100,000 residents, and surpassed their goals in electric vehicle (EV) purchases.
 The best practices Columbus developed and lessons they learned throughout the program were shared in the Smart Columbus playbook.
 This online resource is available to other cities, businesses, and organizations interested in how to electrify their own transportation systems.